inn-ctrl/Final_Project/README.md

 Employee attrition vs employee turnover:
 While the two terms gets intertwined sometimes, undrestanding their difference is key in human resources.
 Similalry, confusing them is too detrimental.

-Simply put, employee turnover refers to a number of employees who leave a company over a period of time. employee attrition refers to a number of employees who leave a company unprecedently or due to uncontrolable reasons
+Simply put, employee turnover refers to a number of employees who left the company over a period of time. employee attrition refers to a number of employees who leave a company unprecedently or due to uncontrolable reasons

 One of the impact employee attrition causes over employee turnover are the following: